LearningLocker/docs/src/installation.md

         'key' => 'YOUR_SECRET_KEY'
     ];

-If you would like invited users to recieve an email containing their invitation link, you will need to change your "app/config/local/mail.php" file.
+If you would like invited users to recieve an email containing their invitation link, you will need to change your "app/config/local/mail.php" file (see the example below).

     <?php
     return [